SvenFestersen/x2homebank/README.md

 Note that the export file is overwritten if it already exists.

 ## Installation
-To install the x2homebank scripts, run
+To install the x2homebank package and command line tools, run

     python setup.py install